nanvel/blog/2017/11/trading.md

 ### Risk management

-> The most important rule of trading is to play great defense, not great offence.
+> The most important rule of trading is to play great defense, not great offense.
 >
 > Paul Tudor Jones

+Attention to profit - a sign of immature, attention to losses - sign or experience.

 Managing risks:

-- keep 1-5% of account expesed to risk (use stop orders)
+- Keep 1-5% of account exposed to risk (use stop orders) per trade
-- backtest
+- Backtest
-- test new ides with paper trading first
+- Test new ideas with paper trading first
-- bots should have fuses to stop run away trades and handle errors
+- Bots should have fuses to stop runaway trades and handle errors

-Improperly sized positions affects ability to be disciplined.
+Improperly sized positions affect the ability to be disciplined:

-Sizing too large = more excited, frustrated, emotional, exhausted.
+- Sizing too large = more excited, frustrated, emotional, exhausted
-Sizing too small = disinterest, boredom, sloppiness, lack of returns.
+- Sizing too small = disinterest, boredom, sloppiness, lack of returns

-Backtest - test on historical data.

 > Historical success is a necessary but not a sufficient condition for concluding that a method has predictive power and, therefore, is likely to be profitable in the future.
 >
 > Evidence-Based Technical Analysis by David Aronson

-Take profit gradually to reduce risk.
-Let winners run and cut losers.

-Move stop (towards entry only) to reduce or remove risks later (ladder stop, trailing stop).
+Booking partial gains as the asset is becoming profitable and raising stops to ensure profits do not become losses.

 Stop price can be calculated based on volatility (Average True Range can be used as a volatility indicator).

-Booking partial gains as the asset is becoming profitable and raising stops to ensure profits do not become losses.
+Give some breath for stop price.

-After a losing trade - take a break to reduce emotional decisions.
+After a losing trade - take a break to reduce emotional decision-making.

-Attenstion to profit - sign of imature, attention to loses - sign or experience.

 ## Automated trading

 Client algorithmic trading infrastructure:

-- communication with exchange (pulling market data and order entry)
+- Communication with exchange (pulling market data and order entry)
-- pulling historical market data
+- Pulling historical market data
-- risk management layer (handle errors, runaway trading)
+- Risk management layer (handle errors, runaway trading)
-- strategy implementation (quantitive part)
+- Strategy implementation (quantitive part)
-- visualization, analytics
+- Visualization, analytics
-- signal research framework
+- Signal research framework

 ## Strategies

 Strategies:

-- trend following strategies
+- Trend following strategies
-- mean reversion trading strategies
+- Mean reversion trading strategies
-- statistical arbitrage and pairs trading
+- Statistical arbitrage and pairs trading
-- arbitrage (one exchange or cross exchange) ([triangular arbitrage](https://forum.gekko.wizb.it/thread-56746.html))
+- Arbitrage (one exchange or cross-exchange) ([triangular arbitrage](https://forum.gekko.wizb.it/thread-56746.html))
-- market making
+- Market making
-- index fund balancing
+- Index fund balancing
-- ta-based strategies
+- TA-based strategies
-- momentum based strategies
+- Momentum based strategies

 Market making:

-- keep orders in ob at worse price for others and wait for large market order (or multiple stops) to cause an impulse, close at a better price
+- Keep orders in ob at a worse price for others and wait for large market order (or multiple stops) to cause an impulse, close at a better price
-- in order to minimize quote assets required for multiple markets - submit order either after the fact of price drop/liquidations or when price is close to make an impilse (breaking through a large volume cluster or a level)
+- In order to minimize quote assets required for multiple markets - submit order either after the fact of price drop/liquidations or when price is close to make an impulse (breaking through a large volume cluster or a level)
 - When the price drops where low and stays there for some time - buy (chances to drop lower are lower then go much higher)
-- After a major decline, the risk of further decline diminishes while the opportunity for maximum profit increases.
+- After a major decline, the risk of further decline diminishes while the opportunity for maximum profit increases
-- Grid trading (when market is is sideways)
+- Grid trading (when market is in sideways)
-- monitor liquidations
+- Monitor liquidations

 Arbitrage:

-- Arbitrage between exchanges
+- Cross-exchanges arbitrage
-- triangular arbirage
+- Triangular arbitrage

-Momentun:
+Momentum:

-- ride pumps
+- Ride pumps
-- spot price, volume and orders momentum increase
+- Spot price, volume, and orders momentum increase
-- look for loss of momentum (failed to make lower low or higher high, double top/double bottom)
+- Look for loss of momentum (failed to make lower low or higher high, double top/double bottom)

 TA-based:

 - Bollinger Band (deviation from moving averages)
 - Build levels based on Volume-price charts
-- trend trading
+- Trend trading
 - If an asset fails to make a higher high - sign of weakness
-- use ichimoku cloud
+- Use ichimoku cloud
-- aotomatically identify supports/resistance/trend lines
+- Automatically identify supports/resistance/trend lines
-- trade break outs
+- Trade break outs
-- trade pull backs (rejections)
+- Trade pull backs (rejections)
-- spot accumulation and distribution
+- Spot accumulation and distribution
-- break out from penant
+- Break out from pennant
-- candles getting shorter and shorter (not enough traders willing to sell/buy at the price)
+- Candles getting shorter and shorter (not enough traders willing to sell/buy at the price)
-- channel break out
+- Channel break out
-- if price is approaching slow - move it, if fast - executed, sell higher on rebounce (break out)
+- If the price is approaching slow - move it, if fast - executed, sell higher on rebounce (break out)
-- round numbers are significant
+- Round numbers are significant
-- wait for narrowing and put entries at both sides
+- Wait for narrowing and put entries at both sides
-- for areas without support/resistance - use fib
+- For areas without support/resistance - use fib

 OB based:

-- large volumes in ob attracts price (because large amounts can be bought/sold without impacting price)
+- Large volumes in ob attract price (because large amounts can be bought/sold without impacting price)
-- find sentiment by looking at orderbook - more buy orders/volums = bull (count only long time standing orders)
+- Find sentiment by looking at orderbook - more buy orders/volumes = bull (count only long time standing orders)
-- identify iceberg / real orders in order books by how they behave when price hit them
+- Identify iceberg / real orders in order books by how they behave when price hit them
-- dynamic stops and take profit points based on ob
+- Dynamic stops and take profit points based on ob

 Volume clusters:

-- when price goes up and many sale orders coming - there is resistance
+- When price goes up and many sale orders coming - there is resistance

 Pair trading:

-- two assets correlated, and then not - create short + long positions
+- Two assets correlated, and then not - create short + long positions

 Investment:

-- buy and hold
+- Buy and hold
-- buy new tokens not yet listed on major exchanges
+- Buy new tokens not yet listed on major exchanges
-- use rich lists to understand accumulation/distribution by large accounts
+- Use rich lists to understand accumulation/distribution by large accounts
 - Look for institutional activities
-- buy in small amounts once price in range
+- Buy in small amounts once price is in the range
-- buy something that had large volumes before and now - low price and volume.
+- Buy something that had large volumes before and now - low price and volume

 > Buy when there's blood in the streets,
 > even if the blood is your own.